Invoice processing

-Typical Process
+Typical process or manual invoice processing

 The process usually begins when a supplier's invoice is received.
 Invoices can be sent via email, postal mail, fax, or EDI.

 Once an invoice arrives, the accounts payable clerk must ensure that the document is indeed an invoice.
 Then the clerk classifies and sorts the invoice into various categories (e.g., by vendor, by transaction type, or by department).
 The definition of invoice categories is usually unique to a specific organization.

 Once the invoice is classified, it is forwarded to the AP processor who is responsible for the particular invoice.
 This is normally the person who has placed that order.
 If there was a purchase order created during procurement, the invoice must then be matched against the purchase order to confirm that the amount that is being paid is correctly stated on the invoice.
 (This helps protect against fraud and unauthorized transactions.)

 If the amount is right and the goods have arrived, the responsible person will have to approve the invoice by signing off on it.
 If the amount invoiced exceeds a certain amount that is limited by the organization, the superior of that person may have to approve the invoice as well.
 This, of course, also differs from organization to organization.

 Once the invoice has been approved and there have been no variances, the invoice is posted into the accounting system.
 From there, a voucher can be created and the payment can be issued.

-A manual invoice process can sometimes exceed 15 steps before the final posting is done.
+A manual invoice process can sometimes exceed fifteen steps before the final posting is done.